 Golf Croquet is a simpler version of the game which is ideal for beginners or where time is limited.
 Golf Croquet is still played competitively up to an international level and is preferred by some croquet clubs to Association Croquet.

-Golf Croquet can be played by 2 or 4 players
+Golf Croquet can be played by 2 or 4 players2 Players

-"Singles" with each player using 2 balls: Blue and Black vs Red and Yellow
+"Singles" with each player using 2 balls: Blue and Black vs Red and Yellow4 Players

 "Doubles" with two pairs - each player having one ball: one pair with Blue and Black and the other with Red and Yellow